 In the Miller’s Tale, Nicholas is a poor astronomy student who boards with an elderly carpenter, John, and the carpenter’s too-young wife, Alisoun.
 Nicholas dupes John and sleeps with Alisoun right under John’s nose, but Absolon, the foppish parish clerk, gets Nicholas in the end.

-Alisoun is the sexy young woman married to the carpenter in the Miller’s Tale.
+Alisoun is the seductive young woman married to the carpenter in the Miller’s Tale.
 She is bright and sweet like a small bird, and dresses in a tantalizing style—her clothes are embroidered inside and outside, and she laces her boots high.
 She willingly goes to bed with Nicholas, but she has only harsh words and obscenities for Absolon.

 The local parish clerk in the Miller’s Tale, Absolon is a little bit foolish and more than a little bit vain.
 He wears red stockings underneath his floor-length church gown, and his leather shoes are decorated like the fanciful stained-glass windows in a cathedral.
 He curls his hair, uses breath fresheners, and fancies Alisoun.